 The cities of the Harappan civilization were noted for their urban planning, baked brick houses, elaborate drainage systems, water supply systems, clusters of large non-residential buildings, and techniques of handicraft and metallurgy.

-There are disagreements over the exact time period of Harappan civilization, but largely it can be concluded that it began flourishing during 2500 bce and began disappearing during 1900 bce.
+There are disagreements over the exact time period of the Harappan civilizperiodlargely it can be concluded that it began flourishing during 2500 BCE and began disappearing duriBCE1900 bce.

 Harappan Civilization Map